joskvw/floriage/README.md

 ## social media sorta sucks

 my solution is simple: apply MAD (mutually assured destruction) to social media communities.\
-by giving every member of a community the option to instantly & permanently destroy that community, things will probably get better
+here's the plan:

+1. give every user the option to destroy (uproot) the community (plant) they are a part of\
+2. ???\
+3. a better, less evil social media platform!\

-## Developing
+## Developing / running floriage

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: